niko-chiu/OpencartGmailApi/readme.md

-1. Upload all files to Opencart root folder
+1. Upload the right files to Opencart root folder
 2. Require packages from composer and add autoload file
     ```
     composer require phpmailer/phpmailer